 4. Rake your lawn, give it one final cut and/or lay new turf

-Rake your lawn regularly in October if you want to make sure that fallen leaves don’t stop light and air getting to your grass.
+It’s important to rake your lawn regularly in October if you want to make sure that fallen leaves don’t stop light and air from getting to your grass.
 Without enough air and sunlight, your lawn will be more prone to disease.
 You can use fallen leaves to create leaf mould – an invaluable soil conditioner.
 We’ll explain how to do this below.

 5. Clean out bird boxes and keep bird feeders topped up

 It’s also worth keeping your bird feeder topped up as the weather gets colder, to help birds stay warm.
-Sunflower seeds, peanuts and suet balls are examples of high fat foods that birds like to eat during the autumn and winter.
-For more feeding tips, check out this helpful article from lovethegarden.
+Sunflower seeds, peanuts, and suet balls are examples of high fat foods that birds like to eat during the autumn and winter.
+You’ll find more feeding tips in this helpful article from lovethegarden.

 6. Cut back herbaceous perennials that have died down